Cyberwarfare by Russia: 2014 Ukrainian presidential election

 In June 2017, it was reported by The Guardian that "Leave" campaigner Nigel Farage was a "person of interest" in the United States Federal Bureau of Investigation into Russian interference in the United States 2016 Presidential election.
 In October 2017, Members of Parliament in the Culture, Media and Sport Committee demanded that Facebook, Twitter, Google and other social media corporations, to disclose all adverts and details of payments by Russia in the Brexit campaign.

+In December 2023 the UK and its allies have accused Russia of a sustained cyber attacks dating back at least from 2015 until 2023.
+These attacks have included targeting parliamentarians from various political parties as well as universities, journalists and NGOs.
+The Star Blizzard group has been named as the group behind the attack is also thought to be subordinate to the Russian government.

 United States

+Early Attacks (1996-2008)

 In 1999, Moonlight Maze was the US investigation of a 1996-1999 Russian cyberattack against NASA, the Pentagon, the US military, civilian academics and government agencies.
 The cyberattack was attributed to Russian-state-sponsored hackers.

 The 2008 cyberattack on the United States was connected to Russian language threat actors.

+White House and State Department Attacks (2015)

-In April 2015, CNN reported that "Russian hackers" had "penetrated sensitive parts of the White House" computers in "recent months."
+In April 2015, CNN reported that "Russian hackers" had "penetrated sensitive parts of the White House" computers in "recent months".
 It was said that the FBI, the Secret Service, and other U.S. intelligence agencies categorized the attacks as "among the most sophisticated attacks ever launched against U.S. government systems."

 In 2015, CNN reported that Russian hackers, likely working for the Russian government, are suspected in the State Department hack.
 Federal law enforcement, intelligence and congressional officials briefed on the investigation say the hack of the State Department email system is the "worst ever" cyberattack intrusion against a federal agency.

+2016 Election Interference

 In February 2016, senior Kremlin advisor and top Russian cyber official Andrey Krutskikh told the Russian national security conference in Moscow that Russia was working on new strategies for the "information arena" that was equivalent to testing a nuclear bomb and would "allow us to talk to the Americans as equals".

 In 2016, the release of hacked emails belonging to the Democratic National Committee, John Podesta, and Colin Powell, among others, through DCLeaks and WikiLeaks was said by private sector analysts and US intelligence services to have been of Russian origin.
 Also, in December 2016, Republicans and Democrats on the Senate Committee on Armed Services called for "a special select committee to investigate Russian attempts to influence the presidential election".